jytang2/fellowship-hw5-documentation/README.md

 # The Fellowship - CSE134B HW5

 ## Preface
 Let us preface this by remarking on the inexperience, coming into this course, of our group members in web development.
 For most if not all of us, this is our first brush with client-side web technologies.
-Therefore, it is with great effort and many hours of rolling around in the depths and extents of thick tomes of documentation that we fit together this web app.
+Therefore, it is with great effort and many hours of wallowing around in the depths and extents of thick tomes of documentation that we fit together this web app.

 ## Preliminary Notes
 * The production version of the app is located in the ``dist/public`` directory.
 Development version is the root directory excluding the ``dist`` directory.